25 - 1 - Great Films

 Screenplay: Ernest Lehmann

-Can Maria (a wonderful Julie Andrews), confused and unsettled as a nun, fare better as a governess for Captain Von Trapp (Christopher Plummer) and his seven children?
+Can Maria (a wonderful Julie Andrews), confused and unsettled as a nun, fare better as a governess for Captain Von Trapp (Christopher Plummer) and his 7 children?
 In one of the most beloved musicals of all time, every major number is an absolute delight.
 The success of this musical is largely due to its storyline in pre-war Austria, and its beautifully staged and choreographed songs.
 It found an audience like no other, many people watched it repeatedly—some theaters played it not just for weeks, or months, but for years!
 It features comedy, serious drama (the Nazis take over Austria) and romance.
 Example, Maria and the Captain’s scene in the gazebo expressing for the first time in song (Something Good) their true feelings for each other—may be one of the most beautiful romantic scenes ever filmed!
-The songs by Rodgers and Hammerstein II are ageless, from “Climb Every Mountain”, to “My Favorite Things,” and, of course, the opening scene of Maria in the Austrian countryside singing the title song is a joy to behold!
+The songs by Rodgers and Hammerstein II are ageless, from “Climb Every Mountain”, to “My Favorite Things,” and, of course, the opening scene of Maria in the Austrian countryside singing the title song is a Joy to Behold!

 9. CITIZEN KANE (1941) U.S.